appcelerator-archive/VectorImage/README.md

 This widget has a cacheing feature, the rendered SVG is saved as a blob in the app's cache.
 Unfortunately this is not working at the moment, and there will be a fix coming soon.

+The demonstration app uses rotation transforms which are not supported by an Android versions Jelly Bean or older.